zzell/ke/readme.md

 Sender -> Command -> Receiver

-Creates middle layer set of commands where every command represented by its own class with common interface. (usually with one method “Execute()”) It requires additional layer to bound Commands to Senders.
+Creates middle layer set of commands where every command represented by its own class with common interface. (usually with one method `Execute()`) It requires additional layer to bound Commands to Senders.
 On initialization, Command gets Receiver’s instance.
 After that command may be assigned to Sender.
-Sender stores a list of Commands, and methods to add, remove and execute them, this allows dinamically change Sender’s behavior.
+Sender stores a list of Commands, and methods to add, remove and execute them, this allows to dynamically change Sender’s behavior.

 ```
 Senders